 To Make Hotel Reservations

-All hotel reservations must be made no later than September 18.
-After the September 18 cutoff date, room availability and discounted group rates cannot be guaranteed, and you will be on your own to secure alternative hotel accommodations.
+All hotel reservations must be made no later than Sunday, October 14.
+After the October 14 cutoff date, room availability and discounted group rates cannot be guaranteed, and you will be on your own to secure alternative hotel accommodations.

-Make Reservations Online by clicking here.
+To Make Reservations by Phone

-Call the hotel at 1-888-888-1778 or (202) 554-8588 and be sure to mention the National Chicken Council Annual Conference to secure group rates of $315 per night.
+Call the Group Reservations Line at the Four Seasons at 202-944-9157.
+You must reference the National Chicken Council Annual Conference to secure group rates of $420 per night.

 Hotel Cancellation Policy

 All reservations must be guaranteed with a major credit card.
 If you wish to cancel your hotel reservation, you must do so by 6:00 p.m., 7 days prior to your arrival.
 If you cancel within 7 days of arrival, you will be responsible for your hotel room rate, plus tax, for your first night of stay.